119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Engine Parts and Transmission

 The metals from engine blocks and transmissions are often recycled.
 The aluminum and steel are melted down and used for new parts.
-The small parts of the engine, like gaskets and seals, can be recycled too, but they require a specialized recycler.
+Smaller engine components, like gaskets and seals, can also be recycled, but they require specialized recyclers.
 Carefully disassembling an engine or transmission means that nearly every metal piece will be recycled.
 Recycling helps to conserve precious natural resources and saves energy in the manufacturing process.

 Fibreglass and Composites